The Ghost Writer

 Ending Explained: The Ghost Writer

-The final moments of The Ghost Writer reflect the filmmakers' creative choices, offering an ending that aligns with the film's tone and style.
+The final moments of The Ghost Writer reflect the creative choices of the filmmakers and align with the tone of the narrative.

 Who Should Watch The Ghost Writer?